kktt007/note/temp.md

 evil
 the condition of being immoral, cruel, or bad, or an act of this type

+assume   \ ə-ˈsüm
+to accept something as true without question or proof:

 innocent
 (of a person) not guilty of a particular crime, or having no knowledge of the unpleasant and evil things in life, or (of words or an action) not intended to cause harm